Volcanoes and Haciendas (Quilotoa)

 Isinlivi Lodge

 Today is a longer day in the saddle.
-You'll transfer to the start point (one hour south of the hacienda) and from here you'll begin a 4-day adventure in the southern Andes.
+You'll transfer to a point one hour south of the hacienda and from here you'll begin a 4-day adventure in the southern Andes.

 From today, you'll ride through dramatic landscapes, including steep ravines and narrow passages.
 From a distance you'll see the magnificent Eastern Mountain chain.